pinecone-io/canopy/README.md

 ### 1. Create a new **Canopy** Index

-**Canopy** will create and configure a new Pinecone index on your behalf.
+As a one-time setup, Canopy needs to create and configure a new Pinecone index configured to work with Canopy.
 Just run:

 ```bash
 canopy new
 ```

 And follow the CLI instructions.
 The index that will be created will have a prefix `canopy--<INDEX_NAME>`.
-This will have to be done only once per index.
+You only have to do this process once for every Canopy index you want to create.

 > To learn more about Pinecone Indexes and how to manage them, please refer to the following guide: [Understanding indexes](https://docs.pinecone.io/docs/indexes)

 ### 2. Uploading data

-You can load data into your **Canopy** Index by simply using the CLI:
+You can load data into your Canopy Index using the command:

 ```bash
 canopy upsert /path/to/data_directory